 It is important to restrain ourselves from making emotional decisions that deviate from our investment strategies.
-Lack of restraint may cause the average investor to buy and sell at the wrong times, resulting in returns that virtually underperform all asset classes over long stretches of time as shown by the bar chart below.
+Lack of restraint may cause the average investor to buy and sell at the wrong times, resulting in returns that underperform over long stretches of time as shown by the bar chart below.

 3. Employ a System That Forces You to Buy Low

 The most basic concept of making money in any market is to “buy low and sell high.”
 Of course, this would be a lot easier to implement if we could predict the future with impeccable accuracy, right?
 We would know exactly when the market is at its lowest point and invest at the perfect time.

 As demonstrated in the chart below, we believe there is a better way to invest than buying in at that lowest point (even if you were able to predict when that lowest point was).
 This study shows that investing the same amount of money each month (a strategy called “dollar-cost averaging”) delivers better long-term returns compared to waiting to buy the dips at the absolute perfect times.3

 The reason dollar-cost averaging works so well is that it forces you to continually gain exposure to the long-term upward momentum of the market while buying more shares when prices are low and fewer shares as prices increase.